 And here is how it should and shouldn't look like in practice:

-NOTE: In the first scene the camera is placed too low which may cause overlapping of the vehicles, therefore, block the view of the vehicles behind which trajectories won't be captured correctly and the licence plate number not properly assigned.
+In the first scene the camera is placed too low which may cause overlapping of the vehicles.
+The limited view can cause that the vehicle trajectories will not be captured correctly and the licence plate number not properly assigned.

 If you are still not sure about the usability of your footage contact us!